terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/19_FAQ.md

 ### 19.1 Review

 **Q: What should I do if my review is rejected?**
 Review the rejection reason, correct it, and resubmit.
-Common rejection reasons include: JSON format errors, version number not incremented, missing language files, port conflicts.
+Common rejection reasons include: JSON format errors, missing language files, port conflicts, icon format or icon path issues.
 Refer to the Review Standards chapter for details.

 **Q: How long does the review take?**
 Usually 3–5 business days.
 Initial submissions may take longer (full manual review of all content).
 Update version reviews are faster (typically 1–3 business days).